+Data relevant to the completion of the program is limited due to the recent inception of the program in 2006.
 Students are allowed to complete the externship hours upon successful completion of coursework.
-Data will not be complete for students in the 2005 and 2006 cohorts.
-The students from the 2005 cohort are in their externship year and the 2006 cohort are still in the classroom.
+Data is not complete for students in the 2007 and 2008 cohorts.
+The students from the 2007 cohort are in their externship year and the 2008 cohort are still in the classroom.